npryce/code-words/README.md

  * JDK 1.6

-(No command-line build yet, but the wordcram-cli directory contains files for the free IntelliJ Community Edition).
+(No command-line build yet, but the wordcram-cli directory contains project files for the free IntelliJ Community Edition).